chenbinsgithub/CHNBootstrapButton/README.md

 # features

 * six bootstrap styles to begin with.
 * `UIButton` extension of setting its background color for different `UIControlState`.
+Using this to your customization.

 # More detail
-Look into this demo project for more detail.
+Look into this demo project especially `CHNBootstrapButton.h` for more detail.